apache/druid/docs/api-reference/automatic-compaction-api.md

 * `wikipedia_hour` is a datasource with `HOUR` segment granularity.
 * `skipOffsetFromLatest` is set to `PT0S`, meaning that no data is skipped.
-* `partitionsSpec` is set to the default `dynamic`, allowing Druid to dynamically determine the optimal partioning strategy.
+* `partitionsSpec` is set to the default `dynamic`, allowing Druid to dynamically determine the optimal partitioning strategy.
 * `type` is set to `index_parallel`, meaning that parallel indexing will be used.
 * `segmentGranularity` is set to `DAY`, meaning that each compacted segment will be a day of data.